-Strengthen processes to improve the accuracy of data entry and conduct a needs assessment of existing Central Office data systems, including finance and human resources information system, employee time and attendance system, learning management system, student information system for enrollment, attendance, grading, etc., and email communication system.
+Strengthen processes to improve the accuracy of data entry and conduct a needs assessment of existing Central Office data systems, including Munis, Timeclock, Canvas, PowerSchool, and Zimbra.

 Provide safe, modern and comfortable facilities and buses for all students and staff.